filakhtov/gentoo-use-docs/net-libs/gnutls.md

 It is safe to disable the flag.

-### guile
-Pass the `--enable-guile` option to the configure script.
-Build and install the `guile-gnutls-v-2` library - Guile bindings for the GnuTLS library.

-This flag should only be enabled if there is a need to run Guile scripts that require the GnuTLS library.

 ### idn
 Pass the `--with-idn` options to the configure script.
 Use the `libidn2` library to provide support for IDN (Internationalized Domain Names) as described in the IDNA2008 protocol.
 Allow to properly handle PKIX (X.509) certificates and verification with internationalized domain names.